Eggolution/bot/README.md

-this is a discountiuned project, probably won't be revived
+this is a discountiuned project, probably won't be revived, idk we'll see